terrymorse58/wsi-coding-challenge/README.md

 }
 ```

+For browser compantibility, the build version replaces CSS custom properties
+ with static values.

 #### Testimonial ####

-This project was written entirely by me, Terry Morse, without outside
+This project was written entirely by me, Terry Morse, with no outside
  assistance.

 Your comments or questions are welcome at